narghar/CodersCamp-SPA-project/README.md

 ## TODO List

+- [ ] fix some responsive problems between 824px-1120px landscape view
 - [ ] add more triangles like on orginal design for desktop view
-- [ ] fix some responsive problems between 824px-1120px